Recolor your artwork

-To save your color themes for future use, you can save them in your swatches panel.
+To save colors for future use, you can save them in your swatches panel.
 Do the following:

 Click and choose Save All Colors to save all colors in the Swatches panel or choose Save Prominent Colors to only save the colors shown in the Prominent Colors section.
 The saved colors would be saved as color group and will also be available in the Color Library drop-down list.

 Recolor using advanced options